bnorman98/VEEPS/README.md

-# VEEPS
+# VEEPS - V2X-Based Traffic Congestion Prediction System
-repository for VEEPS - V2X-Based Traffic Congestion Prediction System
+To get more information contact corresponding author: bnorman@hit.bme.hu

 This repository contains the source code for the proposed system VEEPS.
 The goal of VEEPS is to forecast traffic flow utilizing vehicular sensor information and V2X.